fairwaves/um-docs/markdown/UmSITE quick start manual.markdown

 ## 2. Installation

-Base station comes with already installed and configured software, just attach GPS antenna, GSM antennas and power supply.
+Base station comes with already installed and configured software; just attach the GPS and GSM antennas and power supply.

 **Steps**

-1. Place the UmSite on the mast directly connectors down
+1. Place the UmSite on the mast directly, with connectors down.
 2. Attach GSM antennas.
-We recommend having at least 10 ft (3m) between them
+We recommend having at least 10 feet (3m) between them.
 3. Attach GPS antenna.
-Good antenna visibility to the sky is required
+Good antenna visibility to the sky is required.
-4. Turn on Base station
+4. Turn on Base station.

 **Note:** GSM antennas are not included in a standard package.
-We do not recomend to operate base station without antennas
+We do not recommend to operating the base station without antennas.

 #### 2.1 Antennas installation

-Each of both antennas complement each other.
-The second antenna must have the same position as the first antenna on a mast as well as the same direction and incline angle to the ground.
+Each of the antennas complement each other.
+The second antenna must have the same position as the first antenna on a mast, as well as the same direction and incline angle to the ground.

-For the GPS antenna, there are no strict requirements only good antenna visibility to the sky
+For the GPS antenna, there are no strict requirements, only good antenna visibility to the sky

 ![](http://s019.radikal.ru/i618/1507/f7/780db1eb7edf.png)

 ---------

-For the mast at least of 100 ft (30m) in height, antennas can be mounted upright within the 10 ft (3m) distance between each other.
+For the mast at least of 100 feet (30m) in height, antennas can be mounted upright within the 10 foot (3m) distance between each other.

 ![](http://s50.radikal.ru/i130/1507/7a/eb8b60961081.png)